-Matt Cullina, Board Chair, is CEO of CyberScout, a best-in-class provider of identity and data defense services.
+Matt Cullina, Board Chair, is managing director of Global Markets for CyberScout.
 The insurance industry veteran led CyberScout’s global expansion in North America and Western Europe, forging partnerships with more than 16 of the top 20 U.S. property and casualty insurers, six of the top seven Canadian insurers and the top insurer in the U.K. His visionary leadership in the B2B space has made him a desired expert speaker on topics related to identity theft, data risk management and breach response.
 He is a graduate of Salve Regina University.

-Paige L. Schaffer, Vice Chair, is President & COO of the Identity and Digital Protection Services Global Unit for Generali Global Assistance.
-Ms. Schaffer leads sales & marketing strategy and revenue growth initiatives, managing operations as well as global expansion.
+Paige L. Schaffer, Vice Chair, is president and COO of the Identity and Digital Protection Services Global Unit for Generali Global Assistance.
+Ms. Schaffer leads sales and marketing strategy and revenue growth initiatives, managing operations as well as global expansion.
 Schaffer began her tenure with Generali Global Assistance in 2007 and led North America Operations for both the emergent Travel Assistance business and the Medical Claims division, working with insurers, medical providers, and government contractors.
-Ms. Schaffer is a thought leader on identity theft protection, prevention and victimization, and frequently provides media commentary for insurance, financial, cyber, travel and employee benefits trade publications as well as industry analysts.
 Her passion for helping customers is demonstrated by the six Stevie awards for customer service that Generali Global Assistance has received under her leadership.
-In addition to serving on the board of the ITRC, Ms. Schaffer sits on the Boards of the University of Texas at Austin Center for Identity and SentinelMED, a medical transport company.

-Mark Pribish is VP & ID Theft Practice Leader for Merchants Information Solutions, Inc., a leading identity theft and data breach risk management firm.
+Mark Pribish is vice president and Identity Theft Practice Leader for Merchants Information Solutions, Inc..
 Mr. Pribish has helped lead the product line development, marketing and sales since 2005.
 Mr. Pribish is the author of the longest running monthly ID Theft column in the United States.
 His identity theft and cyber insurance experience has made Mr. Pribish a national thought leader and one of the leading identity theft risk management experts in the US.
 Mr. Pribish is a member of the Grand Canyon University Technology Advisory Board, Arizona FBI InfraGard Public Private Alliance, and FBI National Citizens Academy Alumni Association.
 Prior to joining Merchants Information Solutions, Inc., Mr. Pribish held senior level positions at AIG and Aon.
 He is a graduate of the University of Dayton.

-Eric Trapp has over 25 years of technology and business leadership experience across multiple industry verticals.
-Mr. Trapp is the Chief Security Officer at Sempra Energy headquartered in San Diego and has responsibility for Cybersecurity, Physical Security, and Technology Risk Management across the Sempra Energy family of companies in the United States, Mexico and South America.
+Eric Trapp is CSO at Sempra Energy headquartered in San Diego and has responsibility for Cybersecurity, Physical Security, and Technology Risk Management across the Sempra Energy family of companies in the United States, Mexico and South America.
 He previously held positions as Partner and North America Cybersecurity Lead at Accenture, Executive Director at EY, and Technology Director at Southern California Edison.
 Earlier in his career, Mr. Trapp served as a US Navy SEAL in active duty and as a reservist.
 He holds a bachelor’s degree in Criminal Justice and is currently pursuing his master’s in Counseling/Psychology.

 Jim Van Dyke is CEO of Futurion, with over 30 years of experience in business transformation related to digital identity, virtual commerce, payments security and financial services.
 Jim formerly founded and led the Javelin Strategy & Research team, and at Futurion he continues to help leaders achieve breakthroughs.
 Jim’s board experience includes the CFPB.gov, Western Payments Alliance (of bankers and credit union executives), and a non-profit that works with local governments to encourage healthier transportation modes.
 Clients describe Jim as being unconfined to traditional approaches as he helps identify, assess, and implement transformative future plans.